ElucidataInc/polly-docs/docs/Getting Started/Workspaces.md

 There are 2 types of workspace permission you can give to your users.

-*    **Admin** - This permission allows the user to rename, add and delete files, analysis, code, and reports within the workspace.
+*    **Admin** : This permission allows the user to rename, add and delete files, analysis, code, and reports within the workspace.
 They can share the workspace and restore any analysis within it.

-*    **Writer** - This permission allows the user to only add new files, analysis, code, and reports within the workspace. **They cannot delete anything from within the shared workspace**.
+*    **Writer** : This permission allows the user to only add new files, analysis, code, and reports within the workspace. **They cannot delete anything from within the shared workspace**.
 They can also restore any analysis within the workspace but does not have the permission to share the workspace with others.

 On selecting the desired permission, click *Add* to add the user to the list of collaborators.
-Once all the users are added, click on *Done.*
+Once all the users are added, click on *Done*.

 ![Sharing Workspace](../img/Workspace/16.png) <center>**Figure 16.** Add Collaborators</center>